Ahmad-b1995/AhmadCodes/README.md

 # AhmadCodes
-my own simple, static personal website
+My own simple, static personal website feel free to use it for your own projects  👍